uoaerg/wavemon/README.md

 parameters of your wireless network hardware.
 It should work (though with varying features) with all devices supported by the Linux kernel.

+Note that wavemon requires a Linux Kernel with wireless extensions enabled.
+If your Kernel setup uses `CONFIG_CFG80211` make sure that the config option `CONFIG_CFG80211_WEXT` is set.

 See the man page for an in-depth description of operation and configuration.